by Collyn Rivers

 When towing, increase the tow vehicle’s rear tyre pressure and reduce the tow vehicle’s front tyre pressure to retain understeer.

-Inflate travel trailer tyres to whatever tyre makers advise for the weight borne (many are hugely under-inflated).
+Inflate caravan tyres to whatever tyre makers advise for the weight borne (many are hugely under-inflated).
 Stability is assisted by using Light Truck Tyres.
 These do necessarily carry more weight but have stiffer side-walls.
 Here too (for dual axle ‘vans) increase the rear pair of tyres by 35-45 kPa.

 The EU approach

 The above issue is well understood (and covered in associated articles on this website).
 It has long been recognised in the EU.
-There, few travel trailers have a need a WDH.
+There, few caravans have a need a WDH.
 With most, it is not even possible to fit one.

 Weight distribution hitch setup – References